handsontable/handsontable/docs/content/guides/internationalization/language.md

 });
 ```

-## Using custom keys in the translation
+## Use custom keys in the translation

 You can register a language dictionary containing custom keys.
 These entries can be used like any other keys, so you're not limited to using our pre-defined constants (the ones that are present within `src/i18n/constants.js` file and may be accessed by `Handsontable.languages.dictionaryKeys` alias).